geojupyter/workshop-agu2025/modules/05-sharing-and-publishing/index.md

 :class: simple
 :icon: false

-Your GitHub Pages URL is visible near the cog/gear icon.
+...your GitHub Pages URL is visible near the cog/gear icon.
 Click the link to immediately open your website.
 :::